Pure Harvest Group Provides Corporate and Operational Update

 Operating Highlights and Events:

-- Pure Harvest Colorado recently celebrated one full year of licensed marijuana operations at its Dumont, Colorado retail facility.
-This solar-powered retail dispensary generated $2.2m in total revenues and conducted 17,327 transactions for their first full year of operations.
+- Pure Harvest Colorado recently celebrated one full year of licensed marijuana operations at its Dumont, Colorado facilities.
+This solar-powered retail dispensary and wholesale operations generated $2.2m in total revenues and conducted 17,327 transactions for their first full year of operations.

 - Alexis Johnson joined the Pure Harvest advisory board to help expand and build relationships with local governments, charities, and social organizations.
 The Company, with the assistance of Ms. Johnson, has begun development of its corporate and social responsibility program with the goal of implementing a social equity focused mission for Pure Harvest’s operations.